What Netflix’s Oscar winner ‘Roma’ can teach brands about social impact

 What is this, 2008?

-These two follow Visa CMO Lynne Biggar, whose session yesterday “The Next Frontier of Sound and Sense Branding,” revealed some new results a year after Visa first started rolling out its various sensory branding initiatives which feature custom vibration, animation, and sound.
+These two follow Visa CMO Lynne Biggar, whose session yesterday “The Next Frontier of Sound and Sense Branding,” revealed some new results a year after Visa first started rolling out its various sensory branding initiatives, which feature custom vibration, animation, and sound.
 Launched in late 2017, so far more than a million points of sale across 25 countries are hearing Visa’s new sound.

 Biggar told me that this is an investment in our connected future, one where a visual logo may play less of a role.
-“Payments are evolving and depending on which study you read, by the end of 2021 there will be 20 billion connected devices out in the world, all of which could be payment devices.
+“Payments are evolving and depending on which study you read, by the end of 2021, there will be 20 billion connected devices out in the world, all of which could be payment devices.
 Your refrigerator, your Fitbit, your smart home device—and they all have formats that aren’t your physical point of sale,” says Biggar.
-“Our multi-sensory work is really about is addressing the consumer need and desire to smooth commerce.
-To make it easier to pay with all these different devices.
-If I want to buy something with my refrigerator, I will, because I trust the transaction is happening and Visa is a part of it.”
+“Our multisensory work is really about addressing the consumer need and desire to smooth commerce—to make it easier to pay with all these different devices.
+If I want to buy something with my refrigerator, I will, because I trust the transaction is happening, and Visa is a part of it.”

 While I stare at my hotel mini-fridge waiting for it to let me know I’ve paid for these highly marked up cashews, it’s that time again . . . .

-Trophy Time
+Trophy time

 Digital Craft Grand Prix